-The percentage of admissions for pneumonia and influenza (P&I) in Kaiser Permanente facilities in northern California during Week 4 was 5.4% compared to Week 3 (5.9%) and is within expected levels for this time of the year (Figure 2).
+The percentage of admissions for pneumonia and influenza (P&I) in Kaiser Permanente facilities in northern California during Week 7 was 5.7% compared to Week 6 (6.1%) and is within expected levels for this time of the year (Figure 2).

 Figure 2.
-Percentage of P&I Admissions in Kaiser Permanente Northern California Hospitals, 2014-2019 significantly higher than would be expected at that time of the year.
+Percentage of P&I Admissions in Kaiser Permanente Northern California Hospitals, 2014-2019

-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 390 ICU admissions and 203 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 474 ICU admissions and 242 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
 The majority of P&I admissions occurred among persons ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
 Please note that pneumonia and influenza admissions serve as a proxy for influenza activity but do not necessarily represent influenza infections.